roryl/lucee-book/lucee_server.md

 ![](commandbox-download.jpg)

 ###Step 2
 Path to any directory in command box and type start.
-CommandBox will start a Lucee server in this directory and open your web browser and show you a file directory.
+CommandBox will start a Lucee server in this directory and open your web browser and show a file directory of where it was started.
 If you place any .cfm files in this directory you will be able to execute them.

 ![](commandbox-start.jpg)